MicrosoftDocs/power-automate-docs/flow-docs/ui-flows/setup.md

 You will need the gateway to trigger your UI flow from an [event, schedule, or button flow.](../getting-started.md/#types-of-flows)

 <!--todo: confirm that -->
-The gateway setup is covered in the following section: [install the On-premises data Gateway](../gateway-reference.md/#use-a-gateway)
+The gateway set up is covered in the following section: [install the On-premises data Gateway](../gateway-reference.md/#use-a-gateway)

 ### Uninstall UI flows